ElhamHeidari1997/linear_regression/README.md

-# linear_regression
+#Linear_Regression
 This repository contains a collection of code examples related to linear regression, a fundamental machine learning algorithm.
+As I study linear regression, I'll be uploading my code implementations for various datasets.
+This repository serves as a collection of my work, allowing me to revisit and review my progress as I learn.
+If you're also studying linear regression, you may find these examples helpful as you explore the algorithm and its applications.
+So why wait?
+Start exploring and learning today!